-The chief operating decision-maker ("CODM") has been identified as the executive directors of the Company who review the Group's internal reporting in order to assess performance and allocate resources.
+The CODM has been identified as the executive directors of the Company who review the Group's internal reporting in order to assess performance and allocate resources.
 The CODM has determined the operating segments based on these reports.

-The CODM assesses the performance based on a measure of segment profit, which is a measure of adjusted profit before income tax.
-The adjusted profit before income tax is measured consistently with the Group's profit before income tax except that other income and gains/losses, finance income, finance costs (except the portion related to lease liabilities), share of losses of associates as well as head office expenses are excluded from such measurement.
+The CODM assesses the performance based on a measure of segment profit, which is a measure of adjusted loss before income tax.
+The adjusted loss before income tax is measured consistently with the Group's loss before income tax except that other income and gains, finance income, finance costs (except the portion related to lease liabilities), share of losses of associates as well as head office expenses are excluded from such measurement.